Eye doctors report that over 4 in 10 of their contact lens patients are school aged.

 - Attend all appointments with your eye doctor

-It is essential to keep up your appointments with your eye doctor, even if you are not experiencing any problems with your contact lenses.
+Schedule an eye exam with an eye doctor near you and it is essential to keep up your appointments, even if you are not experiencing any problems with your contact lenses.

 My child has astigmatism— are contact lenses an option?